-Piping plover has designated critical habitat near the project area at Isle aux Herbes (unit AL-1) and Dauphin Island (unit AL-2).
-Unit AL-1 is at least 2 miles from any project activity and Unit AL-2 is at least 6 miles from any project activity.
-Construction barges, tugs and other watercraft will most likely be staged in either Bayou Ia Batre and/or Coden, and associated watercraft will have no reason to come within close proximity to either critical habitat unit.
-Given the prevailing waves and currents, the proposed breakwaters will have no impact on either critical habitat unit.
+Piping plover designated critical habitat is located at Isle aux Herbes (unit AL-1) and Dauphin Island (unit AL-2).
+Unit AL-1 is approximately one mile from any project activity and Unit AL-2 is approximately 9 miles from any project activity.
+Construction barges, tugs and other watercraft will most likely be staged in either Bayou la Batre and/or Coden, and associated watercraft will have no reason to be in close proximity to either critical habitat unit.
+Given predominant wave direction and current in Portersville Bay, and the distance to Units AI-1 and AL-2, the breakwaters will have no impacts on either unit.
 Therefore, no impacts to piping plover critical habitat is anticipated.

-Gulf sturgeon critical habitat is located nearby, but just west of the project area.
-The eastern boundary of unit 8, which includes a portion of Mississippi Sound, is -88.313333°W and does not include the eastern side of Point Aux Pins where the project will be located.
+Gulf sturgeon critical habitat is located approximately three miles west of the project area and is separated by Point aux Pins.
 Construction barges, tugs and other watercraft will most likely be staged in either Bayou la Batre and/or Coden, and associated watercraft will have no reason to enter Gulf Sturgeon critical habitat.
 Therefore, no impact to Gulf Sturgeon estuarine critical habitat is anticipated.